-This document defines the requirements for Distributed Mobility Management (DMM).
+This document defines the requirements for Distributed Mobility Management (DMM) at the network layer.
 The hierarchical structure in traditional wireless networks has led primarily to centralized deployment models.
 As some wireless networks are evolving away from the hierarchical structure, a distributed model for mobility management can be useful to them.